claykaufmann/personal-site/projects/personal-site.md

 ## Production

 The website is hosted in an AWS instance, inside a docker container, behind an nginx reverse proxy.
-It is